jeffreytse/jekyll-jeffreytse-blog/_posts/2022-10-11-software-project-management-methodologies.md

 - Retrospective
   - You look back on the process and reflect what you can improve as a team for the next sprint

+Definition of Ready (DoR) and Definition of Done (DoD):

+- DoR: It's the standard for a requirement to be accepted by the team.
+It is considered that the requirement is ready and can flow into the research and development task queue.
+It is the standard for requirement admission.
+- DoD: The purpose of DoD is to give everyone a unified understanding of the "completion" standard and prevent misunderstandings.
+It can be divided into different dimensions to define.

 ### XP